curv3d/curv/docs/shapes/Transformations.rst

 -------------------------
 Non-distance-preserving transformations of 2D and 3D shapes.

+Isotropic scaling preserves the structure of the distance field: if the input is an exact SDF, then the output is also exact.
+All other non-rigid transformations scramble the distance field.
+The anistropic scale operator produces an approximate distance field.
+The remaining operations produce "bad" distance fields, which must be corrected using the ``lipschitz`` operator in order for the sphere-tracing algorithm in the previewer to work.
+This is inconvenient, and is a subject for future research and improvement.

 ``scale k shape``
   Isotropic scaling by a scale factor of ``k`` of a 2D or 3D shape.